nhuucattuong/Personal-Project/README.md

 PROJECT DESCRIPTION

-The system monitors key grid parameters - voltage, current, and transformer temperature and gas detection - and transmits sensor datas to Power BI for real-time analysis.
+The system monitors key grid parameters: voltage, current, and transformer temperature and gas detection.
+It then and transmits sensor datas to Power BI for real-time analysis.
 When abnormal values or faults are detected, alerts are triggered automatically to ensure quick maintenance.